julianmatthewman/codelisttools/docs/codelist_maker_README.md

----
-bibliography: references.bib
----

 ## Codelist maker

 ### About

-Create a codelist specifying the following :
+Create a codelist specifying the following (enter terms separated by a new line) :

 -   **Searchterms**: Search for the occurence of these terms
 -   **Exclusionterms**: Search for the occurence of these terms in the entries found via the initial search
--   **Columns**: Specify which columns should be searched
+-   **Column**: Specify which column should be searched

 You will see three tables: